kodecocodes/i10t/measurements-and-units/measurements-and-units.markdown

   unit: UnitLength.nauticalMiles)
 ```

+Here you define the length of the cycle and swim using the new `Measurement` class.
+You simply set the `value` and choose the appropriate `unit`: simple!

+But what about the half marathon?

 A marathon is 26 miles, 385 yards.
-This awkward number comes from the 1908 London Olympics, where the organiz ers planned a course of 26 miles, then had to add an extra bit so that the race would finish neatly in front of the Royal Box.
+This awkward number comes from the 1908 London Olympics, where the organizers planned a course of 26 miles, then had to add an extra bit so that the race would finish neatly in front of the Royal Box.
 Do you know what 26 miles, 385 yards is in “Decimal miles”?
 I don’t, and now, I don’t have to.

 To create a measurement of a marathon, add the following to the playground: